solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 ## Implementing "Safety Criteria"

-The snapshot is augmented to store the last `N` ancestors of `snapshot_root`.
-These ancestors are incorporated into the bank hash so they can be verified when a validator unpacks a snapshot.
-Call this set `ancestors`.

-We now implement the "Safety Criteria" in cases:
+We implement the "Safety Criteria" in cases:

 ### Case 1: Calculating `is_ancestor(tower_vote_slot, snapshot_descendant)`
 when `tower_vote_slot` < `snapshot_root`: